The Experiment Podcast: The Myth of the ‘Student Athlete’

 In June, the Supreme Court issued a narrow ruling on college sports: Student athletes will now be able to receive educational benefits such as free laptops and paid internships.
 The decision may have seemed relatively small, but in this episode of the Experiment podcast, the Atlantic staff writer Adam Harris explains how it could change the way we think about college athletes.

 College sports rake in billions of dollars a year for schools.
 But athletes themselves have historically been barred from making money by the NCAA in order to preserve their amateur status.
 “Amateurism” has long been a central idea of college athletics: Student athletes play for the love of the game and an education, never for compensation.
-The myth (and marketing) of the “student athlete” have grown over the past century, but starting in 2010, a scandal gradually shifted how the country saw college sports.
+The myth (and marketing) of the “student athlete” has grown over the past century, but starting in 2010, a scandal gradually shifted how the country saw college sports.

 This week on The Experiment: The Atlantic staff writer and former college-basketball player Adam Harris explains how the myth of the amateur athlete was created, and why it may finally be on its way out.